 Victims of acts of domestic violence can seek protection by filing for a restraining order.
 This is a legally binding document that requires one individual to stay away from the individual who has applied for the restraining order.
 Restraining orders are an important means of protecting domestic violence victims from future harm.

-How Long Does a Restraining Order Last in Florida?
+How Long Is a Restraining Order Good for in Florida?

 If a petition for a restraining order has merit, then a judge will issue a temporary restraining order until a hearing can be held to determine if a permanent restraining order is necessary.
 A temporary restraining order lasts for 15 days, while a permanent restraining order is permanent, unless otherwise ordered by a judge.

-If you are seeking a restraining order, call our Naples domestic violence attorneys at (239) 319-4441.
-Our legal team can use their many years of experience to build a strategic case that can represent your side of the story.
+If you are seeking a restraining order in Collier or Lee County, call our Naples domestic violence attorneys at (239) 319-4441.
+Our legal teams in Naples and Cape Coral can use their many years of experience to build a strategic case that can represent your side of the story.